dogb82/pyload-theme-installer/README.md

 # pyload-theme-installer
-Pyload-Theme-Installer, which helps to install a new Theme in your Pyload.
-A good example of a Theme is: https://github.com/xunil75/PyPlex.
-Which is used to develop this script.
+Pyload-Theme-Installer, which helps to install a new theme in your Pyload.
+A good example of a theme is: https://github.com/xunil75/PyPlex, which is used to develop and test this script.